femmerling/ozza/backend/readme.md

 ## Further Development

 The following things still needs to be done:

-* Introduce a processing queue in core engine for data integrity
 * Improve core engine performance for data I/O using Cython or PyPy
-* Revisit core engine structure once the functionality is completed